 A training program emphasizing high-intensity, interval exercise has been shown to help those with Parkinson’s Disease cope with the manifestations of the disease.
 Individuals with Parkinson’s Disease have reported improvements in balance, endurance and strength.
 The method uses non-contact boxing training to achieve these remarkable results.
-Dr. Gustafson has been trained in the Rock Steady Boxing method which has received many positive reviews from those coping with Parkinson's Disease.
+Dr. Gustafson has been trained at the premier training center for this method, which has received many positive reviews from those coping with Parkinson's Disease.
 Click the button below to read an article by Dr. Stephanie Combs-Miller on the evidence for using boxing training for individuals Parkinson's Disease.

 Dr. Gustafson is receiving new clients beginning July, 2017.
 Click the link "Beating Back Parkinson's Disease" at the top of the page for more information.

 Dr Gustafson has worked in the field of exercise science for over thirty years.
 His experience includes public schools in Texas, the University of Texas Southwestern Medical Center in Dallas and Augusta University in Augusta, Georgia.
 Dr. Gustafson is a registered kinesiotherapist (RKT) with the American Kinesiotherapy Association (www.akta.org).
 Kinesiotherapy is defined as "the application of scientifically based exercise principles adapted to enhance the strength, endurance, and mobility of individuals with functional limitations or those requiring extended physical conditioning.
 A registered kinesiotherapist can administer treatment only upon receipt of a prescription from qualified physicians, nurse practitioners and/or physician assistants who have been privileged to make such referrals.”
 Exercise and education are the only modes of treatment used by a kinesiotherapist.

 Dr. Gustafson is a member of the American Kinesiotherapy Association and the Medical Fitness Association